There are at least 4 can’t miss reasons to start extracting data, and they can make a real difference to almost any business today.

-Wikipedia defines data extraction as the process of retrieving data out of (usually unstructured or poorly structured) data sources for further data processing or storage.
+Data extraction as the process of retrieving data out of various data sources for further processing or storage.
+These days, it’s almost a must for a competitive business to invest in some form of data extraction.

 Sources of data include; emails, audio or video files, web pages, PDFs, social media, journals, health records, and images.